Yongze-zzz/IncGPonGPU/README.md

 /root/update.txt can refer to the format of "Update Graph Example" below.
 Each line of input graph starts with 'source destination' where source is the source vertex and destination is the destination vertex of an edge.
 Each line of update graph starts with 'operation source destination' where source is the source vertex and destination is the destination vertex of an edge,the operation "a" means insert edges,"d" means delete edges.
+/root/stream_size.txt can refer to the format of "Stream size example" below.

 Input Graph Example (path: /root/input.txt):